jdcomplex/CRUD-Stored-Procedures-Generator-For-SQL-SERVER/README.md

 # CRUD-Stored-Procedures-Generator-For-SQL-SERVER
 Generate create, read, update, delete stored procedure for table in SQL SEREVR.
 This stored procedure generate six stored procedure for specified table.
-Insert Only
+Insert Only,
-Update Only
+Update Only,
-Select Only (All or By ID)
+Select Only (All or By ID),
-Delete Only
+Delete Only,
-Insert/Update in one stored procedue
+Insert/Update in one stored procedue,
 Get List (with pagination)

+Examples

 EXEC [dbo].[usp_GenerateCRUD] 'HumanResources.Employee','Kamal Khanal' -- table name and author name